Harvard-IACS/PINNS_course/index.markdown

 ## Course Overview

-- Basic Python: Data types, data structures, functions
-- Advanced Python: Classes, dunder methods, decorators
-- Python Libraries: Pandas, Matplotlib, Numpy, sklearn
-- Basic Probability & Statistics: Random Variable, Probability Density Functions and Mass Density Functions, point estimates
-- Basic Linear Algebra & Calculus

-Some prior programming experience in any language and previous exposure to calculus is assumed.
-Again, the goal is to refresh those topics that you feel have become a bit 'rusty' and/or to fill in any gaps in your understanding.
-Those starting from scratch with no previous experience will likely find things move too fast for them.
+- Introduction to Differential Equations: Basic concepts, classifications, and real-world applications
+- Numerical Methods for DE: Techniques to solve differential equations using computational algorithms
+- Neural Networks and DE: Exploring NN-based methods for solving differential equations
+- Setting Initial Conditions: Handling initial and boundary values
+- Optimization and Sampling: Dive into methods of optimization and various sampling techniques
+- Transfer Learning for PINNs: Understand the application of transfer learning specifically in the PINNs realm
+- Error Bounds and Uncertainty: Grasp the concepts of error bounds and how to quantify uncertainties in PINNs

+It would be helpful to have a foundational understanding of differential equations and a basic grasp of neural network concepts.
+This course is tailored for those looking to refresh their understanding of advanced topics or to fill any gaps in prior knowledge.
+Those entirely new to differential equations or neural networks may find the pace a tad challenging, but remember, our support team is here to guide you every step of the way.

 ## Course Components